Skip to content

 Sabrina Carpenter appeared in 15 different months across 3 years.
 She’s definitely stuck around, and so has beabadoobee.

-The NLP analysis I did on the lyrics of every track tagged five recurring themes.
-Love dominates (it's pop), but the smaller themes reveal the most.
+The sentiment analysis I did on the lyrics of the tracks tagged five recurring themes.
+Love dominates (it’s pop i guess ), but the smaller themes reveal more.

 love